← Back to all work

 Plain language is a design decision

-Choosing "Borrow this" over "Check out" is as much a design decision as choosing a color or a typeface.
+Choosing "Borrow this" over "Check out" is as much a design decision as choosing a color or typeface.
 Language shapes how users feel about a product.

 Next project